LEARNAcademy/syllabus/javascript/intro.md

 ### Boolean

 **Boolean** expressions in JavaScript return `true` or `false`.
 Even though true and false are words they are not strings.
-They represent the value of true/false.
+They represent the value of true or false.

 ```javascript
 true